ririw2/word2vec/readme.md

 Thank you for trying out this toolkit, and do not forget to let us know when you obtain some amazing results!
 We hope that the distributed representations will significantly improve the state of the art in NLP.
 References

-    [1] Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
+1. Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
 Efficient Estimation of Word Representations in Vector Space.
 In Proceedings of Workshop at ICLR, 2013.

-    [2] Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado, and Jeffrey Dean.
+2. Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado, and Jeffrey Dean.
 Distributed Representations of Words and Phrases and their Compositionality.
 In Proceedings of NIPS, 2013.

-    [3] Tomas Mikolov, Wen-tau Yih, and Geoffrey Zweig.
+3. Tomas Mikolov, Wen-tau Yih, and Geoffrey Zweig.
 Linguistic Regularities in Continuous Space Word Representations.
 In Proceedings of NAACL HLT, 2013.

 Other useful links

 Feel free to send us a link to your project or research paper related to word2vec that you think will be useful or interesting for the others.

-    Tomas Mikolov, Quoc V. Le and Ilya Sutskever.
-Exploiting Similarities among Languages for Machine Translation.
+- Tomas Mikolov, Quoc V. Le and Ilya Sutskever.
+[Exploiting Similarities among Languages for Machine Translation](http://arxiv.org/pdf/1309.4168).
 We show how the word vectors can be applied to machine translation.
 Code for improved version from Georgiana Dinu here.

-    Word2vec in Python by Radim Rehurek in gensim (plus tutorial and demo that uses the above model trained on Google News).
+- Word2vec in Python by Radim Rehurek in [gensim](http://radimrehurek.com/2013/09/deep-learning-with-word2vec-and-gensim/) (plus [tutorial](http://radimrehurek.com/2014/02/word2vec-tutorial/) and [demo](http://radimrehurek.com/2014/02/word2vec-tutorial/#app) that uses the above model trained on Google News).

-    Word2vec in Java as part of the deeplearning4j project.
-Another Java version from Medallia here.
+- Word2vec in Java as part of the [deeplearning4j](http://deeplearning4j.org/word2vec.html) project.
+Another Java version from Medallia [here](https://github.com/medallia/Word2VecJava).

-    Word2vec implementation in Spark MLlib.
+- Word2vec implementation in Spark [MLlib](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).

-    Comparison with traditional count-based vectors and cbow model trained on a different corpus by CIMEC UNITN.
+- Comparison with traditional count-based vectors and cbow model trained on a different corpus by [CIMEC UNITN](http://clic.cimec.unitn.it/composes/semantic-vectors.html).

-    Link to slides about word vectors from NIPS 2013 Deep Learning Workshop: NNforText.pdf
+- Link to slides about word vectors from NIPS 2013 Deep Learning Workshop: [NNforText.pdf](https://drive.google.com/file/d/0B7XkCwpI5KDYRWRnd1RzWXQ2TWc/edit?usp=sharing)